Are you interested in authentic, healthy Japanese home cooking recipes? You are in the perfect place!

 - Eat local and seasonal groceries (if it's possible) that are safe and taste fresh

-- No meat, and eat moderately for daily products
+- No meat, and eat dairy products in moderation

-- Sometimes healing foods are necessary (like sweets!
+- Sometimes comfort foods are necessary (like sweets!
 I have a sweet tooth)

 Juri | Chef JA

 Hi, it's JURI (aka Chef JA)!
 I'm originally from Hokkaido, Japan, and now living in Kanagawa and busy raising a little boy and a girl.

 - I love coffee and sweets.

 - I love Flamenco dance (doing over 10years).

 - I love having downtime with wine after dinner.

 - I love hosting house parties and doing "Omotenashi" (hospitality) for my guests.